Tax cut plans pull British pound to 4 decade lows | Business

 Treasury chief Kwasi Kwarteng announced the sweeping tax cuts that he said would boost economic growth and generate increased revenue without introducing corresponding spending reductions.
 He also said previously announced plans to cap soaring energy bills for homes and businesses would be financed through borrowing.

-Kwarteng offered few details on the costs of the program or its impact on the government's targets for reducing deficits and borrowing, but one independent analysis expected it to cost taxpayers 190 billion pounds ($207 billion) this fiscal year.
+Kwarteng offered few details on the costs of the programme or its impact on the government's own targets for reducing deficits and borrowing, but one independent analysis expected it to cost taxpayers 190 billion pounds ($207 billion) this fiscal year.

 The news triggered the pound's biggest drop against the US dollar since March 18, 2020, when then-Prime Minister Boris Johnson announced the first nationwide lockdown to control the spread of COVID-19.